opensafely/blood-pressure-sro/README.md

 ### Measures

-The main results (montly percentage achievement per incicator) are calculated using the `Measure()` framework (see [OpenSAFELY documentation](https://docs.opensafely.org/measures/)).
+The main results (montly percentage of patients receiving indicated care per incicator) are calculated using the `Measure()` framework (see [OpenSAFELY documentation](https://docs.opensafely.org/measures/)).
 The following results are calculated for each measure:
-- Percentage achievement of:
+- Percentage of patients receiving indicated care:
   - the total target population: `measure_<condition_tag>_achievem_population_rate.csv`
   - different demographic and clinical breakdowns (see demographic_breakdowns list in [analysis/config.py](analysis/config.py)): `measure_<condition_tag>_achievem_<breakdown_tag>_breakdown_rate.csv`
   - individual GP practices; this data is only used to generate deciles using the reusable action [deciles-charts](https://github.com/opensafely-actions/deciles-charts)